Isaac Abarbanel: Biography

-During the Moorish War, Abarbanel advanced considerable sums of money to the king.
+During the Reconquista, Abarbanel advanced considerable sums of money to the king.
 When the Jews were ordered banished by the Catholic Monarchs of Spain with the Alhambra Decree, he did all in his power to induce the king to revoke the edict.
-He unsuccessfully offered the king 30,000 ducats ($68,400 nominal value).
+He unsuccessfully offered the king 30,000 ducats (approximately £60,000 at the time).
 He left Spain with his fellow Jews and went to Naples, where, soon after, he entered the service of the king.
-For a short time, he lived in peace undisturbed, but when the city was taken by the French, bereft of all his possessions, he followed the young king, Alfonso, in 1495, to Messina, then went to Corfu; in 1496,settled in Monopoli, and lastly in 1503 settled in Venice, where his services were employed in negotiating a commercial treaty between Portugal and the Venetian republic.
+For a short time, he lived in peace undisturbed, but when the city was taken by the French, bereft of all his possessions, he followed the young king, Alfonso, to Messina in 1495, before going to Corfu.
+In 1496, he settled in Monopoli, before finally landing in Venice in 1503, where his services were employed in negotiating a commercial treaty between Portugal and the Venetian republic.

-Several times during the mid- to late 15th century, he personally spent large amounts of his personal fortunes to bribe the Catholic monarchs to permit the Jews to remain in Spain.
+Several times during the mid to late 15th century, he personally spent large amounts of his personal fortunes to bribe the Catholic monarchs to permit the Jews to remain in Spain.
 Abarbanel is claimed to have offered them 600,000 crowns for the revocation of the edict.
-Ferdinand also is said to have hesitated, but was prevented from accepting the offer by Tomás de Torquemada, the Grand Inquisitor, who dashed into the royal presence, and throwing a crucifix down before the king and queen, asked whether, like Judas, they would betray their Lord for money.
-In the end, he managed only to get the date for the expulsion to be extended by two days.
+Ferdinand is said to have hesitated, but was prevented from accepting the offer by Tomás de Torquemada, the Grand Inquisitor, who dashed into the royal presence, and throwing a crucifix down before the king and queen, asked whether, like Judas, they would betray their Lord for money.
+In the end, he managed only to get the date for the expulsion delayed by two days.

 He died in Venice in 1508 and was buried in Padua next to its rabbi, Judah Minz.
 Owing to the destruction of the Jewish cemetery there during the Siege of Padua in 1509, his grave is now unknown.
 Bones from the cemetery were reburied in 1955, and there is a tradition that the remains of Abarbanel and Minz are among them.
-Claimed descendants of Abarbanel include Russian author Boris Pasternak.
+Claimed descendants of Abarbanel include Russian author Boris Pasternak and Brazilian media mogul and entertainer Silvio Santos.

 Works

-Abarbanel wrote many works during his lifetime which are often categorized into three groups - exegesis, philosophy, and apologetics.
+Abarbanel wrote many works during his lifetime which are often categorized into three groups—exegesis, philosophy, and apologetics.
 His philosophy dealt with the sciences and how the general field relates to the Jewish religion and traditions, and his apologetics defend, the idea of the Messiah in Judaism while criticizing the Christian version.
 Abarbanel's exegetic writings were different from the usual biblical commentaries because he took social and political issues of the times into consideration.
 He believed that mere commentary was not enough, but that the actual lives of the Jewish people must be deliberated on, as well, when discussing such an important topic as the Bible.
 He also took the time to include an introduction concerning the character of each book on which he commented, as well as its date of composition, and the intention of the original author, to make the works more accessible to the average reader.